Skip to content

 )

 fetch_plan runs the cells in turn and returns one normalised frame.
-Given a cache_dir it writes each cell to disk as soon as that cell completes, so a run interrupted halfway, or stopped by the quota, resumes from where it left off rather than paying again for the cells that already finished.
+Given a cache_dir it writes each cell to disk as soon as that cell completes, so a run interrupted halfway, or stopped by the quota, resumes from where it left off and never pays twice for a cell that already finished.
 Resuming is the default, so a second call against the same directory reads the finished cells back from disk and only fetches what is missing.

 records = sf.fetch_plan(plan, cache_dir="language-harvest", resume=True)